hendersonad/hendersonad.github.io/index.md

 header:
   overlay_image: /assets/img/fiji.jpg
   image_description: "The South Coast of Viti Levu"
-  caption: "Fiji"
   actions:
-    - label: "About"
+    - label: "Publications"
-      url: /about/
+      url: /publications/
 excerpt: " "

 # - image_path: /assets/img/science workshop.jpg
 ---

-Hello, I'm Ali and I am a Research Fellow in epidemiology using electronic health records.
+Hello, I'm Ali and I am a Research Fellow in epidemiology at the London School of Hygiene & Tropical Medicine.
+My research uses large datasets of electronic health records to investigate mental health outcomes in people with skin conditions such as eczema and psoriasis.

-test edits 2